atahanoezer/Wind/README.md

 Recursive prediction is a sophisticated approach that involves predicting the target variable for a specific time step by calculating intermediate steps.
 In the case of wind turbine power output prediction, the target variable is the power output of the turbine, while the features include the previous power outputs.
 However, recursive prediction differs from one-shot prediction by requiring the calculation of power outputs for multiple time steps leading up to the desired prediction.
 This becomes more challenging when dealing with multivariate data because it requries calculation of the other features for intermediate steps which mean additional regressors for each feature.
 Consequently, recursive prediction may not be suitable when the data heavily relies on non-target features.
 However, for wind turbine power output prediction, the use of univariate target data with lagged features has proven to be effective and efficient.

-### **Bayesian Hyperparameter Optimization**
+### **Hyperparameter Optimization**

 TBD
-[6]

 ## **Results**

-The wind turbine power output prediction models were evaluated using two datasets: UEBB dataset and Kelmarsh dataset with three prediction horizons such as next 10 min, next hour, and next day.
+The wind turbine power output prediction models were evaluated using two datasets: UEBB and Kelmarsh with three prediction horizons such as next 10 min, next hour, and next day.
 The evaluation metrics used to assess the performance of the models were Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R-squared (R2).
 The baseline results are provided by the lecture and no model information exists.
+Other than the baseline two modelling scheme such as one shot and recursive prediction were used to generate the results.

  -----